Daylight harvesting: Payback, and drivers for adoption

 There is an incremental cost to daylight harvesting systems.
 Dividing this cost by the annual energy savings provides a "simple payback", the number of years for the system to pay for itself.
 The shorter the calculated payback period, the more likely it is that a building owner will invest in the system.
 Costs vary for a whole host of local factors, but generally if energy costs rise, or the cost of the control hardware and installation falls, the payback period will be reduced.

 Sustainability

 The green building-sustainable building movement encourages sustainable architecture design and building practices.
-Various green building ecolabel certification marks exist around the world, such as LEED, BOMA Best, BREEAM, HKBeam, and Green Star.
+Various green building ecolabel certification marks exist worldwide, such as LEED, BOMA Best, BREEAM, HKBeam, and Green Star.
 All of these programs offer points for various building design features that promote sustainability, and certification at various levels is awarded for reaching a given number of points.
 One of the principal ways to gain points is through energy saving measures.

 Therefore, daylight harvesting is a common feature of green buildings.

 Thus green building practices are increasing the production of daylight harvesting components, leading to lower prices.